VRConservation/fbabook/_build/html/_sources/chapters/program.md

 A situation model is a tool that visually portrays the relationships among the various factors in your situation analysis ({numref}`situation`).
 The model should illustrate the main cause-and-effect relationships and include the most important details, yet be as simple as possible.
 To the degree that it is feasible and useful, you should identify the actors behind key factors and discuss assumptions between the relationship factors.

-Although Figure 2.1 depicts a model that is conservation-focused, a business can easily adapt the model to suit its business model.
-In a forested system, the drivers and threats to healthy forests will remain the same, but the strategy, scope, and targets may change.
+Although Figure 2.1 depicts a conservation-focused model, a business can easily adapt it to suit its business model.
+The drivers and threats to healthy forests will remain the same in a forested system, but the strategy, scope, and targets may change.
 For instance, a wood products business may be focused on utilizing the wood produced by thinning projects and possibly increasing workforce capacity.
 Adapting the situation model to a forest business may look like {numref}`situ-biz`.

 ```{figure} /figures/situ-biz.png
 :name: situ-biz